Conduit Conduit

 Audit log 180 days, then deleted automatically

-Account and configuration data Until you delete your account
+Account and settings data Until you delete your account

 Backups Encrypted backups are kept for up to 1 year for disaster recovery (see Section 7)

-You can delete your account yourself at any time from the account settings page.
-Account deletion immediately removes all of your account data, webhooks, and delivery logs from the live database.
+You can delete your account at any time on the account settings page.
+The deletion immediately removes all of your account data, your webhooks, and your delivery logs from the live database.

 5. Third-party processors